amayamaya/yawp-restaurant-reviews/README.md

   0.  authenticate lets you in the club

-- POST /api/v1/users/sessions Logs in an existing user Should error if email / password don’t match
+X - POST /api/v1/users/sessions Logs in an existing user Should error if email / password don’t match
 - GET /api/v1/users Shows list of users Protected must be admin 2